rasa/out-of-one-many/README.md

   * apt-get (Debian, Ubuntu, Mint, etc.)
   * sudo access
-  * Internet access (only to install packages needed by file systems)
+  * Internet access (only to install packages needed by file systems, that have not previously been installed)
   * parted
   * perl
   * util-linux (provides mkswap)
   * wget
+  * rsync (optional)

-Ooom will install any packages needed by a specific file system.
+Ooom will automatically install any packages needed by a specific file system.

 ## Supported Filesystems